-In haste, Mary prepares for a trip to the hill country of Judea to visit the one person in the world who would understand; the one person who God had prepared to help her: her older cousin Elisabeth.
+In haste, Mary prepares for a trip to the hill country of Judea to visit the one person in the world who would understand–the one person who God had prepared to help her: her older cousin Elisabeth.
 Biblical scholars estimate that Mary was in her first trimester at this point, while Elisabeth was nearing the end of her second trimester.
-It is no wonder, then, that young Mary’s heart is filled with diligence, her mind with eagerness, and her eyes with earnestness toward the future as she travels the 100 miles to Ein Karem on the outskirts of Jerusalem.
+No doubt young Mary’s young heart was full as she traveled the 100 miles to Elisabeth’s home in Ein Karem, just outside Jerusalem.

 At the end of this faith-filled journey, Mary goes to the door of Elisabeth’s home and calls out to her.
 What happens next is remarkable:

 And it came to pass, that, when Elisabeth heard the salutation of Mary, the babe leaped in her womb; and Elisabeth was filled with the Holy Ghost:

 And she spake out with a loud voice, and said, Blessed art thou among women, and blessed is the fruit of thy womb.

 And whence is this to me, that the mother of my Lord should come to me?
 For, lo, as soon as the voice of thy salutation sounded in mine ears, the babe leaped in my womb for joy.
 (Luke 1:41-44)